 “There’s no quick fix.
 It takes time.
 And there’s no magic formula that’s going to make you mega rich overnight (so ignore people who tell you that you can make a 6-figure sum in 2-weeks).
 Do your thing.
 Keep doing it, and it will pay off down the line.”

 “As cheesy as it sounds, the answer is always ‘no’ unless you ask,” comments Kat Ambrose, B2B Writer for SaaS and eCommerce brands.

 “Don’t be afraid to ask your current clients for referrals!”
 Not only that, but you can ask other freelancers you’ve worked with and people in your industry to refer you to other clients who need freelance help.

 And while you’re at it, ask your clients to give you “Google reviews, ask them for testimonials,” suggests Mary Whitehouse, Copywriter at WordService.

-Testimonials, Google reviews, and LinkedIn recommendations amount for social proof – others’ words that market for you.
+Testimonials, Google reviews, and LinkedIn recommendations amount to social proof – others’ words that market for you.

 6. Retain existing clients

 Make sure you offer a great experience to every client you work with so you can retain them.
 86% of buyers are willing to pay more for a better experience.

 This means clients will give you more work if you offer them an excellent experience.